chcx97/flixster_starter/README.md

 ### Shout out

-Big shout to all my peers, lab partners, TA, and instructors!
+Big shout to all my peers, lab partners, TAs, and instructors!
 I wouldn't have been able to learn so much within a week without the help and support of each and every one of them.